Alejandro Fernández

 Alejandro Fernández Abarca ([aleˈxandɾo feɾˈnandes aˈβaɾka]; born 24 April 1971) is a Mexican singer.

-Nicknamed as El Potrillo by the media and his fans, he has sold over 20 million records worldwide, making him one of the most successful Hispanic music artists.
-He is the son of the Mexican singer Vicente Fernández.
+Born in Guadalajara, Jalisco, he is the son of the Mexican singer Vicente Fernández.
+Nicknamed as "El Potrillo" by the media and his fans, he has sold over 20 million records worldwide, making him one of the best-selling Latin music artists.
 He originally specialized in traditional, earthy forms of Mexican folk, such as mariachi and charro, until he successfully branched out into pop music.

-Over the course of his career, he has been awarded two Latin Grammy Awards and a star on the Hollywood Walk of Fame.
+Over the course of his career, he has been awarded four Latin Grammy Awards and a star on the Hollywood Walk of Fame.

 Career

 Early years

 Alejandro Fernández was born in Guadalajara, Jalisco.
 His first appearance in the spectacular presentation was in 1976; in one of his father's shows.

 Fernández released his first album Alejandro Fernández under Sony Music.
 Its main hits were "Necesito olvidarla", "Brumas" and "Equivocadamente".
 With this material, Alejandro began a tour in Mexico and some cities of the United States.
 In 1993, he performed with his father in a concert at the Palacio de los Deportes, and he continued for a season at the Teatro Blanquita in Mexico City.
 The same year Alejandro released the successful Piel de Niña, produced by Pedro Ramírez.
 The songs "Piel de Niña", "A La Vera del Camino", and "Cascos Ligeros" were some of the main hits on the album.
 At the Lo Nuestro Awards of 1993 Fernández was nominated for Male Artist, New Artist and Regional Mexican Album of the Year for his debut album, winning none.

 In 1994 he released the album Grandes Éxitos a la Manera de Alejandro Fernández, covering pieces from legendary composers such as Armando Manzanero, Luis Demetrio and Agustín Lara.
 At the 9th Lo Nuestro Awards, Fernández received a nomination for Regional Mexican Male Performer of the Year.